Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Summary and Discussion

 \section{Summary and Discussion}

 We have presented a practical, largely model-free workflow to extract equilibrium and near-equilibrium plasma properties from X-ray Thomson scattering (XRTS) by working in imaginary time.
 The central step is to replace the ill-posed Fourier deconvolution in real frequency by a numerically stable two-sided Laplace deconvolution to obtain the imaginary-time correlation function (ITCF) $F(k,\tau)$.
-Within $F(k,\tau)$, detailed balance appears as a symmetry with a minimum at $\tau=\beta/2$, which enables direct and robust temperature inference \cite{Dornheim_T_2022,Thermometry2023}.
-The $\tau\!\to\!0$ slope fixes the absolute normalization via the $f$-sum rule \cite{dornheim2023xray}, and $F(k,0)$ provides the static electronic structure factor $S_{ee}(k)$; integrating the ITCF yields \Cref{eq:FDT}, which gives access to the static density response \cite{schwalbe2025staticlineardensityresponse}.
-Together with an elastic/inelastic intensity ratio, these quantities yield the Rayleigh weight $W_R(k)$, and comparison of $\chi(k,0)$ to single-particle or first-principles benchmarks enables density inference and model validation \cite{Dornheim2025-sv,dornheim2024modelfreerayleighweightxray,schwalbe2025staticlineardensityresponse}.
+Within $F(k,\tau)$, detailed balance appears as a symmetry with a minimum at $\tau=\beta/2$, which enables direct and robust temperature inference.
+The $\tau\!\to\!0$ slope fixes the absolute normalization via the $f$-sum rule, and $F(k,0)$ provides the static electronic structure factor $S_{ee}(k)$; integrating the ITCF yields \Cref{eq:FDT}, which gives access to the static density response.
+Together with an elastic/inelastic intensity ratio, these quantities yield the Rayleigh weight $W_R(k)$, and comparison of $\chi(k,0)$ to single-particle or first-principles benchmarks enables density inference and model validation.
 In short, the imaginary-time route turns XRTS into a correlation-function metrology that emphasizes stability and interpretability.
 We show a basic workflow on how all these observables can be extracted in a systematic flowchart in \Cref{fig:Flowchart}.

-In practice, three ingredients are decisive for accurate results: (i) a well-characterized SIF, (ii) convergence checks with respect to the finite deconvolution window (preferably double-sided) and the $\tau$-grid resolution, and (iii) adequate signal-to-noise in the down-shifted feature to resolve detailed balance.
-Recent work on mosaic-crystal spectrometers and ultrahigh-resolution XRTS underscores how SIF metrology and modeling sharpen ITCF-based diagnostics \cite{Gawne2024,Gawne_PRB_2024,gawne2025heartnewxraytracing}.
-When these criteria are met, the ITCF pipeline is remarkably tolerant to experimental noise and yields temperatures and normalizations consistent with independent analyses \cite{Dornheim_T_2022,Thermometry2023,dornheim2023xray}.
+Accurate application of the method hinges on three practical requirements: (i) a well-characterized source--instrument function (SIF), (ii) demonstrated convergence with respect to the truncated deconvolution window and the $\tau$-grid resolution, and (iii) sufficient signal-to-noise in the down-shifted feature to resolve detailed-balance asymmetry.
+When these conditions are met, the ITCF pipeline is tolerant to experimental noise and yields temperatures and normalizations consistent with independent analyses.